 Input for First Public Comment Report

-Third Draft Version - as at 15 April 2015 at 1020 UTC
+Fourth Draft - as at 17 April 2015 at 0300 UTC

-This is the third draft content for the CCWG’s First Public Comment Report that is generated from the work done to date by WP1.
+This is the fourth and final draft content for the CCWG’s First Public Comment Report that is generated from the work done to date by WP1.
+The section numbers are from the content map the co-chairs circulated earlier this month; the paragraph numbers are simply for ease of reference within each sub-section.

-This document reflects the discussion at WP1 meeting #9 on 10 April, and also includes the updated AoC incorporation & reviews text discussed at that meeting.
-It has been simplified and shortened where possible to help ICANN community members engage with the Public Comment Report.
-All editorial changes are the responsibility of the Rapporteur, who is operating under tight timeframes – as we all are.
-Apologies in advance for any errors.
+Where text is in bold, italicised and underlined like this, it is not consensus material based on discussion so far.
+In the final First Public Comment Report, the only remaining text marked like this would be to indicate lack of consensus in the CCWG for the community to consider (subject to CCWG decisions about how to mark up the work).

-Note about presentation: the two formats below are designed to draw the eye of the reader to help the discussion on WP1 meetings #10 and #11.
+Content in boxes like this is to help the CCWG understand the material – things like:

-Where text is in bold, italicised and underlined like this, it is not yet consensus material based on discussion so far, or is significant new text compared with the previous version.
-In the final version of WP1 input for the Public Comment Period, the only remaining text marked like this will be to indicate lack of consensus in WP1 for the CCWG to consider.
+drafting notes, matters to consider, alternative options, questions to think about and so on.
+Such content is added on the Rapporteur’s sole responsibility – there has not been time to test it with the full Working Party except for a few hours on Friday.
+I hope that it assists our work next week.

-Where text is highlighted yellow and italicised like this, it is relevant background material or drafting notes I want to draw your attention to – this markup will vanish after the material has been discussed.
+Jordan Carter

-To truly ascertain changes between versions, you can rely on the tracked changes version showing the changes I circulate, or you can test changes yourself using the un-marked copies of various versions.
+Rapporteur, Working Party 1

-Jordan Carter, 15 April 2015
+17 April 2015

 6. Accountability Mechanisms